mmfercoria/MLOps_Predictive_Maintenance/docs/technical_desing.md

 #### Steps:

 1. **`preprocess_inference`**:
-    - Loads telemetry data for prediction.
+    - Loads telemetry data for prediction
-    - Computes rolling 3-hour features.
+    - Computes rolling 3-hour features
-    - Merges machine metadata and encodes model.
+    - Merges machine metadata and encodes model

 2. **`predict`**:
-    - Loads the latest saved model.
+    - Loads the latest saved model
-    - Runs predictions on the new data.
+    - Runs predictions on the new data

 ### Lineage and Traceability